thisandagain/generator/README.md

 ```

 ### Notes
+- C, C++, and PHP often use the "__SOMETHING__" pattern for [macros](http://gcc.gnu.org/onlinedocs/gcc-3.1/cpp/Standard-Predefined-Macros.html).
+For this reason, Generator will ignore any variable instances that are specified in caps.
+This works fine for C and C++ users, but given that such macros in PHP are case insensitive, PHP users should keep this limitation in mind while designing templates.
-"Good coders code.
-Great reuse." shamelessly stolen from [Peteris Krumins' blog](http://www.catonmat.net/) (which you should read).
+- "Good coders code.
+Great reuse." quote shamelessly stolen from [Peteris Krumins' blog](http://www.catonmat.net/) (which you should read).